The STD Clinic Visit Process

-When you get to the SE Clinic, the person at the front desk will ask for identification and provide a registration form for you to complete.
+When you arrive for your appointment, the person at the front desk will ask for photo identification and an insurance card and provide a registration form for you to complete.
 The personal information on this form will be protected.
 In order to further protect your privacy and confidentiality, names are not used during your visit.
 Instead, letters and numbers are used to identify clients.

 You can make yourself comfortable in the waiting room until your number or letter is called.
-You will then have your blood drawn and a rapid HIV test performed Upon completion of this lab work, you will visit with the clinician; who will take a sexual history, do a comprehensive physical exam, perform any additional lab tests, and prescribe medication(s), as indicated.
+You will then have your blood drawn and a rapid HIV test performed.
+Upon completion of this lab work, you will visit with the clinician who will take a sexual history, do a comprehensive physical exam, collect any additional specimens for testing, and prescribe medication(s), as indicated.

 If you are diagnosed with a reportable Sexually Transmitted Infection (STI) — gonorrhea, chlamydia, syphilis, HIV — you will then be referred to the counselor for risk reduction counseling, including discussion of how to talk to your sexual partners about their exposure to an STI and how to prevent future infections.
 You will also receive information on follow-up appointments.

-Your medical record at the SE Clinic is always kept confidential.
+Your medical record at the SE STD Clinic is always kept confidential.
 This means that information regarding testing, diagnosis and treatment services provided at the SE STD Clinic is privileged and will only be released to your treating physician upon request.
 We can’t tell your partner(s), parents, guardians, teachers or employers that you got tested and we can’t tell them the results.

 All SE STD Clinic staff sign an oath to keep confidential any and all information having to do with our patients.
 The oath specifically states that staff will not remove files from the SE STD Clinic without authorization and will not divulge any information regarding patients to unauthorized persons.
 The staff understands that the unauthorized release of information will result in disciplinary action or termination of their employment with the District of Columbia.